-If it is not feasible to have a separate set of utensils, the ones used for the rest of the year may be re-kashered (re-koshered) for use during Pesach.
+If it is not feasible to have a separate set of utensils, many of the ones used for the rest of the year may be kashered (made kosher) for use during Pesach.
 This involves meticulous cleaning followed by a kashering process (usually immersing the item in boiling water).
-The rules concerning how to kasher (make kosher) an utensil are complex and much will depend on what material the utensil is made from; a person experienced and knowledgeable in these matters (such as a rabbi) should be consulted.
+The rules concerning how to kasher (make kosher) an utensil are complex and much will depend on what material the utensil is made from and how it is used; a person experienced and knowledgeable in these matters (such as a rabbi) should be consulted.

 All food preparation surfaces must be scrubbed down and covered with a non-porous cover.
 The refrigerator, sink and eating table must be thoroughly cleaned, so as to be rid of any traces of chametz (leaven).
 The eating of only unleavened bread (bread without any rising agents such as yeast) is an integral part of the Pesach period.
 The oven and stove are cleaned according to the methods used for food utensils.
 Some people also cover the tops of the stove (except for the burners) with aluminium foil.

 After the kitchen has been adequately prepared, only items of food (and drink) which are properly ‘kosher lePesach’ will be allowed in.
 Often these will have a hechsher (rabbinic certificate) certifying them to be kosher lePesach, but some items, such as fruit and vegetables are assumed to be kosher lePesach provided they are clean.